Flat space gravity at finite cutoff: Conclusions

 \subsection{Boundary interpretation of $K$}

 An outstanding question is an explanation of the meaning of $K$ from the boundary theory.
-In many bulk expressions, e.g. \eqref{genericActExp} - \eqref{c0c1}, $K$ appears with $G$ in a way reminiscent to $\ell_{AdS}$.
-This suggests that $K$ (or more precisely $(GK^{d-1})^{-1}$) may be related to a count of the number of degrees of freedom (although this interpretation is muddied when other scales appear, e.g.~$\ell_{AdS}$ in \eqref{c0ads}).
-There is precedent for interpreting $K$ as a count of degrees of freedom, as precisely this was proposed \cite{Sahakian:1999bd} around discussions of the holographic c-theorem in AdS/CFT \cite{Girardello:1998pd, Freedman:1999gp}, with the monotonicity of $K$ assured by Raychaudhuri's equation.
-Indeed, for the traditional domain wall flows considered in the holographic c-theorem \be ds^2 = dr^2 + e^{2A(r)} dx_\m^2, \ee we have $K = A'(r)$, with $\p_r K = A''(r) < 0$ guaranteed by the null energy condition.
+In many bulk expressions, e.g. \eqref{genericActExp}--\eqref{c0c1}, $K$ appears with $G$ in a way reminiscent to $\ell_{\text{AdS}}$.
+This suggests that $K$ (or more precisely $1/(GK^{d-1})$) may be related to a count of the number of degrees of freedom (although this interpretation is muddied when other scales appear, e.g.~$\ell_{\text{AdS}}$ in \eqref{c0ads}).
+Another perspective that supports this interpretation is that $K$ is conjugate to the volume density $\sqrt{h}$, as can be seen in \eqref{Ivary} or in the thermodynamic context in \eqref{firstlawcbc}--\eqref{firstlawdbc1}.
+There is precedent for interpreting $K$ as a count of degrees of freedom, as precisely this was proposed \cite{Sahakian:1999bd} around discussions of the holographic $c$-theorem in AdS/CFT \cite{Girardello:1998pd, Freedman:1999gp}, with the monotonicity of $K$ assured by Raychaudhuri's equation.
+Indeed, for the traditional domain wall flows considered in the holographic $c$-theorem, \be ds^2 = dr^2 + e^{2A(r)} dx_\m^2, \ee we have $K = A'(r)$, with $\p_r K = A''(r) < 0$ guaranteed by the null energy condition.

 The interpretation of $K$ in terms of a count of degrees of freedom makes negative values of $K$ particularly puzzling.
 It is interesting that such cases seem to appear hand-in-hand with cosmic horizons.
 This was true for our proposed hyperbolic ``black hole" geometry, and it is also true for solutions given by patches of the Reissner--Nordstr\"om black hole inside the inner horizon \cite{upcoming}.
 Negative $K$ also appears in calculations of conformal boundary conditions in de Sitter space \cite{Anninos:2024wpy}, which of course comes equipped with a cosmic horizon.
 This negativity of $K$ for cosmic horizons bears some similarity to the purported relation between AdS/CFT and dS/CFT as an analytic continuation in the number of degrees of freedom (with $N \rightarrow -N$ as long as $N \sim (\ell_{\text{AdS}}/\ell_{\text{Pl}})^{4n-2}$ for $n \in \mathbb{Z}^+$), made most precise in \cite{Anninos:2011ui}.